-• A mix of Active Traffic Management (ATM) system improvements (5 percent)

-Active Traffic Management projects are operational improvements to help manage the effects of congestion.
-ATM includes ramp metering, variable message signs, and other improvements.

-- Approximately three spot mobility improvements per year (35 percent) - Completion of three MnPASS lanes (40 percent) - One major strategic mobility enhancement (20 percent)
+- A mix of Active Traffic Management (ATM) system improvements and transit-advantage projects like bus only shoulder lanes - Approximately three spot mobility improvements per year - Completion of two MnPASS lanes - One major strategic mobility enhancement, such as strategic interchanges

-MnDOT plans to construct MnPASS lanes on I-35W between Minnesota State Trunk Highway 36 in Roseville and County Road 17/Lexington in Blaine and on one other corridor in the region.
+MnDOT plans to construct MnPASS lanes on I-35W between State Highway 36 in Roseville and County Road 17/Lexington in Blaine and on one other corridor in the region.
 In addition, MnDOT has under construction a project to complete the extension of Minnesota 610 to Interstate 94 in Maple Grove.
-While these projects will help mitigate congestion issues and improve reliability, it is still anticipated that congestion and reliability issues are likely to worsen through 2025 relative to today due to the increase in mobility needs across the system.
+While these projects help mitigate congestion issues and improve reliability, it is still anticipated that congestion and reliability issues are likely to worsen through 2026 relative to today due to the increase in mobility needs across the system and the loss of mobility funding after 2023 as directed by the 2013 MnSHIP guidance.